samodom/UIKitSwagger/Docs/AutoLayout.md

  - `DoNotTranslateMasks(...)`

-### Blindly Apply/Remove Constraints

-Instead of figuring out where to add constraints, just apply them!
-And instead of figuring out where they are applied before removing them, just remove them!
-The correct view is figured out for you automatically - even if a view controller layout guide is involved.

-Methods on NSLayoutConstraint:
- - `apply()`
- - `remove()`

-Global top-level functions that use a variadic list or array of constraints:
- - `ApplyConstraints(...)`
- - `RemoveConstraints(...)`

 And for good measure, a method to remove all of a view's constraints without having to use this cumbersome one-liner:

 ```swift